-Short Essays
+Short Essays/Assignments

 Students will be asked to prepare two-page papers in response to assigned prompts.
 These papers should follow the guidelines above regarding style and presentation.
+Non-essay writing assignments may also be included

 Class Presentations

 During the semester students will be asked to lead at least two major discussions, as well various shorter presentations.
 Presenters must provide the instructor with a copy of their PowerPoint and other handouts.
 They will be responsible for handouts and any other materials needed to lead the discussion.